Afghanistan refugees in Germany: 'Sport is freedom' – DW – 11/28/2024

 Her sister Nazira is also making a career in sport.
 As a goalkeeper, she made it into the Afghan national team.
 "Football is something special for me.
 It has made me strong," says the 20-year-old.
 She is very proud of herself, says Nazira.
 "But I'm also proud of the other girls who played football with me, because it was never easy to play it as a woman in Afghanistan."

 Since 2021, however, the team is no more and the dream of a freer Afghanistan has been shattered.
-Following the chaotic withdrawal of international troops from the country and the Taliban's return to power in August of that year, sport is banned for women.
+Following the chaotic withdrawal of international troops from the country and the Taliban's return to power in August 2021, sport has been banned for women.
 Many of Nazima's teammates have since been able to leave the country, but some have had to stay in Afghanistan.

 "It's very hard for me when I think about my teammates," says the 22-year-old.
 "Many of them get married or get depressed."
 Nazira and her sister are still in regular contact with some of them.